-same web of definitions and uses.
-In this case, Mc2for transforms this variable to a derived data type variable in FORTRAN.
-In the transformed derived data type, each field represents a different type of this variable in the original MATLAB program.

-5.1.2 Implicit type conversion in MATLAB

-Due to its weakly-typed language nature, the type of a variable can be implicitly converted in MATLAB.
+- 1) Variables with more than one dynamic type: Due to its dynamic nature, a variable in MATLAB may hold different types at different program points, or sometimes after merging the data flow from different branches, a variable may also hold different types at the same program point.
+Whereas in static languages, like FORTRAN, a variable must contain only the declared type.
+In Mc2FOR, we have a two-phase strategy to solve this problem.
+The first phase is the variable renaming phase achieved by analyzing the webs of definitions and uses of a variable, which is provided by the restructuring component Tamer+.
+If different webs for the same variable hold different types, then Mc2FOR creates renamed copies of the variable, one copy for each different type.
+The second phase is for the situation where a variable still may hold different types in the same web of definitions and uses.
+In this case, Mc2FOR transforms this variable to a derived data type variable in FORTRAN.
+In the transformed derived data type, each field represents a different type of this variable in the original MATLAB program. - 2) Implicit type conversion in MATLAB: Due to its weakly-typed language nature, the type of a variable can be implicitly converted in MATLAB.
 For example, although MATLAB requires that subscript indices must either be real positive integers or logicals, programmers are allowed to use indices in the type of double.
 While in FORTRAN, which is a strongly-typed language, the type of a variable cannot be automatically converted.
-To map this difference, Mc2for uses some FORTRAN intrinsic functions to force the type conversion, like INT and DBLE, in the situations where the type of the variable may be implicitly converted in MATLAB.
-For example, Mc2for will add INT around the variables used as matrix indices and variables or values used as start, end or increment in a range expression of a for loop statement.
+To map this difference, Mc2FOR uses some FORTRAN intrinsic functions to force the type conversion, like INT and DBLE, for the situation where the type of the variable may be implicitly converted in MATLAB.
+For example, Mc2FOR will add INT around the variables used as matrix indices and variables or values used as start, end or increment in a range expression of a for loop statement.

-5.2 Built-in Mapping Framework
+B. Built-in Mapping Framework